Fishy49/auri/README.md

 Like Auri herself, this app believes in simplicity and finding the right place for things.
 Each day has its own nature and putting a name to it can help you navigate the ups and downs.

-"Nothing is anything it shouldn’t be.""
+> "Nothing was anything it shouldn’t be."